Samjhana: Film

 Tripti plays both the wife and daughter of Bhuwan in the film.
 The film depicts the lives of people in the tea gardens of Darjeeling, India, a large part being shot at Samsing Tea Gardens, West Bengal, India.
 The movie marked the debut of actress Tripti Nadakar in the Nepali film industry.

 Plot

 The film starts with the song Dui Pate Suiro.
 The song is picturised on Bhuwan K.C. and Tripti Nadakar.
 Bhuwan plays the father role and Tripti plays the daughter role.
 Tripti asks about her mother to Bhuwan K.C. and he tells the story.
 Bhuwan K.C. visits Darjeeling, There, he meets Tripti and falls in love with her.
 Slowly, she too falls in love with him and they fall.
 But slowly time changes.
-Tripit Nadakar suffers from Cancer.
+Tripit Nadakar has Cancer.
 After giving birth to the daughter, her health gets complicated and soon she dies.
 Bhuwan K.C. looks after the daughter and never gets married.